Wesleyan Assurance Society: History

 Following the outbreak of World War II, the Chief Office basement and other buildings owned by the society were converted into air raid shelters, with a local first aid HQ established in the basement toilets.
 According to the Glasgow Herald, the society also applied for £50,000 of National War Bonds in June 1940.

+In 1989 the formal name of the organisation was shorted from Wesleyan and General Assurance Society to Wesleyan Assurance Society by the Wesleyan Assurance Society Act 1989 (c. viii).

 In 1991 the society celebrated its 150th anniversary and moved into its current Head Office at Colmore Circus, Birmingham.
 A special limited edition Anniversary Bond was also launched offering customers a guaranteed return with no risks.

 1993 saw the launch of Wesleyan Savings Bank.
 In July 1997 the Wesleyan acquired the Medical Sickness Society.
 The merger enabled the society to reach many more Doctors and Dentists, a position further strengthened with the acquisition of the Professional Affinity Group Services (PAGS) in 2002.

 Wesleyan selected Birmingham Children's Hospital as its chosen charity in 2014 and raised £250,000 in twelve months, thus becoming their biggest corporate sponsor In 2015, they were the main sponsors of The Big Bandage for the third year running and agreed to extend their relationship with the hospital until the end of 2016.

 Wesleyan continued its corporate responsibility via the setting up of The Wesleyan Foundation in 2017.
 The foundation has since granted more than £2 million to charities and organisations across the UK.

 Wesleyan Group continued to operate during the COVID-19 pandemic, shifting to remote work; Wesleyan Financial Services Consultants moved to a video format for its no-obligation financial review service.
 The Society has also launched a Wesleyan Wellbeing hub for its members, supporting key workers such as doctors, dentists and teachers with their health and wellbeing.